jacobian/djangobook.com/chapter04.rst

 Clearly, we've just duplicated a lot of HTML.
-Imagine if we had a more typical site, including a navigation bar, a few style sheets, perhaps some JavaScript--we'd end up putting all sorts of redundant HTML into each template.
+Imagine if we had a more typical site, including a navigation bar, a few style sheets, perhaps some JavaScript -- we'd end up putting all sorts of redundant HTML into each template.

 The server-side include solution to this problem is to factor out the